AdobeDocs/experience-platform.en/help/destinations/catalog/marketing-automation/rainfocus.md

 ## Supported identities {#supported-identities}

-RainFocus supports the activation of identities described in the table below.
+[!DNL RainFocus] supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 |Target Identity|Description|Considerations|
 |---|---|---|